ironpython2001/RecruitmentTest/README.md

 **Notes**

-- --The implementation should be a fully working maintainable pricing solution that is of production quality
+- The implementation should be a fully working maintainable pricing solution that is of production quality
-- --This task doesn&#39;t require implementing a shopping basket or an eCommerce web site
+- This task doesn&#39;t require implementing a shopping basket or an eCommerce web site
-- --As a guideline, please aim to spend about two hours working on a solution for this task
+- As a guideline, please aim to spend about two hours working on a solution for this task
-- --The task and / or solution shouldn&#39;t be publicly shared, eg. using your GitHub profile or other channels
+- The task and / or solution shouldn&#39;t be publicly shared, eg. using your GitHub profile or other channels